 “With the U.S. adding 30 million people a decade, it costs too much in infrastructure, fuel and time to continue sprawl-inducing development practices.
 As a result, new suburbs today are denser and the re-use and repurposing of existing communities have become a key element of land-use policy.”

 MacFarlane Partners looks to capitalize on the burgeoning smart-growth movement and other socioeconomic trends that favor higher-density, urban-style living over decentralized sprawl.
-Our investments are concentrated in “Global Pathway Cities” — leading U.S. metro areas with dynamic economies, favorable demographics, strong real estate fundamentals and vibrant cultures.
+Our investments are concentrated in U.S. “Gateway Cities” — leading U.S. metro areas with dynamic economies, favorable demographics, strong real estate fundamentals and vibrant cultural communities.

 Different real estate cycles call for different investment tactics.
 During periods of economic growth, rising tenant demand and intense investor interest, development-related investments typically provide the most attractive risk-adjusted returns.
 In those cycles, investors price existing assets dearly, while property supply/demand fundamentals support new additions to market space inventories.